Hubble Space Telescope (HST) Treasury Program: M31-6D survey

 Sierra Chapman

-Sierra Chapman, who has been pursuing research with our group as part of her Honor’s Thesis, graduates with her bachelor’s degree in physics.
+Sierra Chapman, who has been pursuing research with us as part of her Honor’s Thesis, graduates with her bachelor’s degree in physics.
 Moreover, for her excellent work on her Honors Thesis, in which she predicts the population of low-mass dark-matter subhalos that orbit close to the Milky Way, she earned Highest Honors.
-Sierra will continue to work with us over the summer to translate her thesis work into a paper to submit for publication.
+Sierra will continue to pursue research with us over the summer.
 Congratulations Sierra!

 first student-led paper from our group: radial distribution of satellite galaxies

-Radial distribution of satellite galaxies around MW-mass hosts in the FIRE simulations, as compared with the MW and M31
+Radial distance distribution of satellite galaxies around MW-mass galaxies in the FIRE-2 simulations, as compared with the MW and M31

-Excited to announce the first student-led paper from our group, led by PhD student Jenna Samuel: A profile in FIRE: resolving the radial distributions of satellite dwarf galaxies in the Local Group with simulations.
-Jenna examined the radial distribution of satellite galaxies around MW/M31-mass hosts in our FIRE simulations, which she showed are consistent with the Local Group.
-The satellites of MW-like galaxies from the SAGA survey have 2D radial profiles that are similar to our simulations too.
-Interestingly, more massive host galaxies have fewer satellites at small distances, which is caused by tidal destruction from the central galaxy.
-Jenna also quantified the destruction of subhalos by comparing our baryonic simulations to their dark matter-only versions, finding 10x destruction within the inner 20 kpc.
-Finally, Jenna applied approximations of observational completeness in the LG to our simulations, predicting that there may be 2-10 satellites with stellar mass > 10^5 Msun to be discovered around the MW, and 6-9 around M31.
-Congratulations to Jenna for such a good first paper!
+We are excited to announce the first student-led paper from our group, from PhD student Jenna Samuel: A profile in FIRE: resolving the radial distributions of satellite dwarf galaxies in the Local Group with simulations.
+Jenna examined the radial distance distribution of satellite galaxies around MW/M31-mass galaxies in our FIRE simulations, which she showed are consistent with the Local Group and with MW-like galaxies from the SAGA survey.
+Interestingly, more massive host galaxies have fewer satellites at small distances, because of tidal destruction from the host galaxy.
+Jenna also quantified the destruction of subhalos by comparing our baryonic simulations to their dark matter-only versions, finding 10x fewer subhalos within the inner 20 kpc.
+Finally, Jenna applied observational completeness within the LG to our simulations, predicting 2-10 more satellites with stellar mass > 1e5 Msun to be discovered around the MW and 6-9 around M31.
+Congratulations to Jenna for an excellent first paper!

 synthetic Gaia DR2-like surveys from the Latte suite of FIRE-2 cosmological simulations of Milky Way-mass galaxies

 We are excited to announce the release of our synthetic Gaia DR2-like surveys from our Latte suite of FIRE-2 cosmological simulations of Milky Way-mass galaxies.
-We generated 9 synthetic surveys from 3 different simulations, using 3 solar viewpoints per simulation.
-Along with these synthetic surveys, we also released full simulation snapshots at z = 0, including all particle data, from the 3 Latte simulations.
-All data is available at , and the paper that describes our methods is Sanderson et al 2018.
+We generated 9 synthetic surveys from 3 simulations, using 3 solar viewpoints per simulation.
+Along with these synthetic surveys, we also released the full simulation snapshots, including all particle data.
+All data is available at , and the paper that describes our methods is Sanderson et al 2020.

-We hope that these cosmological synthetic Gaia DR2-like surveys will provide useful tools to the scientific community in interpreting the amazing data of the Milky Way from the Gaia satellite mission.
+We hope that these cosmological synthetic Gaia DR2-like surveys will provide useful tools to the scientific community in interpreting the amazing data of the Milky Way from the Gaia space telescope.